HarrisonVinicius/Pastel-de-ideias/README.md

 #Instructions for running the app

-1 - installing npm:
+1 - install project dependencies:

     npm install

-2 - running the application on a localhost:
+2 - running the application on localhost:

     npm run serve

 #App Details

-1 - The page was developed in PWA (progressive web app) format
+1 - The page was developed as PWA (progressive web app) format

 2 - The page is a Single Page Application (SPA)